 - Students are responsible for round-trip airfare and souvenir money.
 All other expenses and activities are covered by our fundraising efforts.

 - The program is open to teenage students who are Haddonfield residents.
-The Japanese students who visit are typically from the all-girl Kasukabe High School.

 - Make international and lifelong friends.